Intermittent percolation and the scale-free distribution of vegetation clusters: Introduction

-If the ecological processes giving rise to patterned vegetation patches in semiarid ecosystems would follow dynamical rules operating close to a percolation phase transition \cite{Roy2003,Pascual2005}, scale invariance should be universal; in other words, there should emerge robust (detail-independent) power-law exponents \cite{Binney,Henkel-book}.
-However, contrary to this expectation, the empirically found distributions of patch sizes can be fitted by power laws whose exponents depend on the level of vegetation coverage in the considered area \cite{Scanlon2007,Kefi2007,Kefi-Nature2017}.
-This variability in scaling exponents suggests a lack of universality and sheds doubts on the --maybe exceedingly naive-- alleged connection with standard/isotropic percolation and universality, calling for more elaborated theoretical approaches to understand the dynamics and patterns of these ecological communities.
+If the ecological processes giving rise to scale-free vegetation patches in semiarid ecosystems would generate --for some unknown reason-- clusters such as those close to a percolation phase transition \cite{Roy2003,Pascual2005}, their observed scaling exponents should be universal. \neww{In other words, robust power-law exponents, not depending e.g. on vegetation density, should be observed} \cite{Binney,Henkel-book}.
+However, contrary to this expectation, the empirically found distributions of patch sizes can be fitted by power laws whose exponents are system dependent and change with the level of vegetation coverage in the analyzed area \cite{Scanlon2007,Kefi2007,Kefi-Nature2017} (see, however, \cite{Staver}).
+This variability in scaling exponents suggests a lack of universality and sheds doubts on the --exceedingly naive-- alleged connection with standard/isotropic percolation and universality, calling for more elaborated theoretical approaches to understand the dynamics and patterns of these ecological communities.